 So as a summary:

 - Exchange a small amount of your local currency to Mexican pesos before you take off.
-Consider having enough pesos for a few expenses upon arrival, such as tips, the taxi, a drink or small meal before you arrive at your lodging, etc.
+Consider having enough pesos for a few expenses upon arrival, such as tips, a taxi, a drink, or a small meal before you arrive at your lodging, etc.

 - Avoid exchange rate hassles paying with a credit card whenever available.

 - Have a credit card or debit card with enough funds for ATM cash withdrawals.

 - Another useful tip is to inform your bank that you will travel to Mexico, so they know you’ll be charging your card from abroad, this way they won’t block transactions.